mohasinkr/express-react-chat-monorepo/README.md

   5. MongoDB

 Monorepo workspace management using pnpm workspaces 🧑‍💻. <br>
-Using Bun runtime its speed and native TS support ⚡.
+Using Bun runtime for its speed and native TS support ⚡.